“Stuck in a BitLocker Recovery Key Loop? How to Unlock and Fix It (2025 Update)”

 1. Force power off during the spinning dots screen, 2–3 times, to enter Windows Recovery Environment (WinRE).

-2. Choose Troubleshoot → Advanced options → Startup Repair and follow prompts.
+2. Go to Troubleshoot → Advanced options → Startup Repair and follow the prompts.

 B) Try Safe Mode (if offered)

-1. From WinRE: Troubleshoot → Advanced options → Startup Settings → Restart.
+1. In WinRE: Troubleshoot → Advanced options → Startup Settings → Restart.

 2. Select 4) Enable Safe Mode.